gojimmypi/osp/PR_Text.md

 Once Visual Studio is running with the `RealmCore.sln` solution file, right click on an application project such as `CoreTests` and select "_Set as Startup Project_".
 Press the green "Local Windows Debugger" to run, or press `F5`.

+There are additional settings inside the source of `osp_text.bat` that may be helpful under a variety of different circumstances.

 ### Getting Started with WSL

 Be sure the Linux build requirements are satisfied for [realm-core](https://github.com/realm/realm-core/blob/master/how-to-build.md) and [wolfSSL](https://github.com/wolfSSL/wolfssl/blob/master/INSTALL) (see "0.
 Building on *nix from git repository").